hrydgard/ppsspp-site/src/pages/privacy.md

 #### Purchase Data

-PPSSPP Gold for Windows can be purchased here.
+PPSSPP Gold for Windows/macOS can be purchased here.
 All purchase data is handled by Fastspring.com.
 Username and email are stored too, for the purposes of allowing log-ins and download of new versions of PPSSPP Gold in the future.
 Your e-mail address is kept private and will never be exposed in any way or used for any kind of marketing.